bernardorubin/bernardorubin/README.md

 ⚐ Based in 🇲🇽 Mexico

-ϟ Currently Building Great Stuff with React Native
+ϟ Currently Building great things with React Native

 ϟ Recently Working with X-team